Afghanistan Entry Requirements

 Restricted Items

-- Precious metals and gemstones - require documentation and may need permits for import/export
+- Precious stones and minerals, export may require documentation and permits

 Health Requirements